lablup/rraft-py/README.md

 # rraft-py

 🚧 This repository is WIP and not yet *production-ready* although it currently passes [all harness tests](https://github.com/lablup/rraft-py/tree/main/harness) and have working example codes.
-I'd recommend not use this lib in your application unless you're not interested in contributing to this bindings.
+I'd recommend not use this lib in your application unless you're interested in contributing to this bindings.
 The API will change.

 ---